sirchuck/site_works/README.md

         Your asset directory automatically applies the project_name name you select for your main domain to the asset domain.
         For example if your project_name is set to site_works, the default settings would create an asset URL like: http://assets.MySite.com/site_works/public
-        In most cases you'll just leave the default public for the asset dir_path, because you'll be drawing from the same computer, just using a different subdomain to ignore passing cookies on every asset call.
+        just using a different subdomain to ignore passing cookies on every asset call.

 # The output array: